Marshall Blume Prizes

 First Prize

-Mortgage Lock-In, Mobility, and Labor Reallocation by Lu Liu (and Jessica Fonseca)
+Mortgage Lock-In, Mobility, and Labor Reallocation by Lu Liu (and Julia Fonseca)

 Honorable Mentions